TUfast-TUD/TUfast_TUD/CONTRIBUTING.md

 ## How to contribute code (as a non-TUfastTeam-member)

-We are using gitflow-workflow (simple [Tutorial](https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow)).
-In short: Create a fork.
-In your fork, create a feature-branch from the develop-branch.
-Implement your code there.
-If you are done, create a PR on the develop-branch of this upstream repository.
-Hotfixes should be committed to main-branch directly.
+We are using the standard gitflow-workflow (simple [Tutorial](https://www.atlassian.com/de/git/tutorials/comparing-workflows/gitflow-workflow)).

 You can use [GitHub CodeSpaces](https://github.com/features/codespaces) for easy contribution.